“Your son will never be able to do anything like stacking wooden blocks ever.” came the doctor’s reply.

 Rainer has more sensitive hearing than normal children; certain frequencies or noise levels can be painful and/or startling to him, that’s why he has a fear of balloons, vacuum cleaner and thunder.
 He copes by listening to the iPod.
 He also has a fear of flying on planes or boarding ferries due to the motion sickness.

 His ambitions include serving National Service, but we know that it is impossible.
 Perhaps my husband will do something with him so he that he will have a small “training” session.

 He has interests in being a baker and a mechanic.

 In your experience, what is the one biggest misunderstanding people or parents have when it comes to children with special needs?

 The biggest misunderstanding is that all special needs are the same.
 There are many other disorders and syndromes.
 Besides, no two children with the same disorder are the same.
-Each of them are unique and different in their own way.
+Each of them is unique and different in their own way.

 When witnessing a child crying uncontrollably, people tend to jump to the conclusion that it is due to bad parenting.
-Once when Rainer was still in his pram, we were at a MRT station and he happened to have one of his ‘episodes’.
+Once when Rainer was still in his pram, we were at an MRT station and he happened to have one of his ‘episodes’.
 People gave us looks which made us extremely uncomfortable.

 What do you hope other parents can learn from your story in raising Rainer?